lawrennd/snippets/_engineering/includes/separation-of-concerns.md

 \subsection{Separation of Concerns}

+\slidesincremental{* Decompose your complex problem/task into parts.
+* Each part manageable (e.g. by a small team)
+* Recompose to solve total problem}

+\newslide{Addresses Complex Challenge}

+\slidesincremental{* Highly successful approach to complex tasks.
+* Tuned to the human bandwidth limitation.
+* But the whole system still hard to understand.
+}
 \notes{To construct such complex systems an approach known as "separation of concerns" has been developed.
 The idea is that you architect your system, which consists of a large-scale complex task, into a set of